zeromq/chumak/README.md

 does not include support for the CURVE security model.

-The environment variable `CHUMAK_CURVE_LIB` can be used to specify a NIF that implements the encrytion fucntions that are required to support the CURVE security model.
+The environment variable `CHUMAK_CURVE_LIB` can be used to specify a NIF that implements the encryption functions that are required to support the CURVE security model.

 The following values for `CHUMAK_CURVE_LIB` are supported: